 Products designed to minimize physical strain over time caused by computer usage are generally dubbed “ergonomic.”
 The heart of any ergonomic workspace is the ergonomic keyboard – a keyboard designed to reduce wrist strain.
 Some ergonomic keyboards force the user to raise their wrists to be parallel with their keyboard, while others space the keys unevenly for maximum comfort and to keep the user from overextending their fingers.

 While ergonomic keyboards can’t cure wrist problems, they can certainly help prevent them.
-If you expect to be at a computer keyboard for more than 30 minutes each day over the long-term, do your hands a favor, and pick out a solid ergonomic keyboard.
+If you expect to be at a computer keyboard for more than 30 minutes each day, do your hands a favor, and pick out a solid ergonomic keyboard.
 Your fingers will thank you for it.

 There are two kinds of ergonomic keyboards: split and traditional.